lmh4686/T3A2-A/README.md

 ```

 The reservation collection represents all successfully made reservations.
+'isConfirmed' field is necessary to identify reservations that have not been checked or prepared by the restaurant workers.
 The 'guest' field will exist as a sub document form and will have the following schema:

 ```js